wimalopaan/opentx/README.md

 * Fix inverted sticks and POTS.
 * Fix battery voltage calculation.
 * Fix crash in calibration checksum.
 * Left horizontal trim as LEFT & RIGHT keys.
-We don't need trims with Betaflight or iNav.
+Thinking of better ways to implement this to free the trims.